A Gift of

-Your support of the 2021 Festival of Trees will help change that by advancing training and education at West Edmonton Kidney Care, a University of Alberta Hospital community facility, for home therapy programs.
+Your support of the 2021 Festival of Trees helped change that by advancing training and education at West Edmonton Kidney Care, a University of Alberta Hospital community facility, for home therapy programs.

 By taking their treatments at home, on their own schedule, when the timing is best for them, people living with end-stage kidney disease will feel better faster – and get their lives back.

 In 2021, funds raised through the University Hospital Foundation’s Festival of Trees will support the Phase 2 expansion of West Edmonton Kidney Care, a University of Alberta Hospital community facility, to move the home hemo and peritoneal dialysis training and education programs into the centre.
 All dialysis options will be located under one roof, creating a comprehensive dialysis centre that will focus on patient comfort, wellness, and the delivery of excellence and innovation in kidney care.